 Occupying one of the shipping containers at the trendy Downtown Container Park, Big Ern’s BBQ is a favorite among locals and tourists alike.
 You can’t miss it with the hoards of people waiting outside the quaint restaurant just to get their hands on that delicious slow-smoked barbeque.
 Big Ern’s BBQ also has a reputation for excellent side dishes, including mac and cheese, no-mayo potato salad, and coleslaw.
 Be sure to grab a cold beer while you’re there to round out the meal.

 If you’re craving some homestyle Asian cuisine in Downtown Las Vegas, you don’t have to look far.
 Flock and Fowl opened its doors in 2015 to massive success for its simple menu, fresh ingredients, and unrivaled fried chicken & rice dishes that keep people coming back with every trip to Las Vegas.
 With all sauces made from scratch in the Flock and Fowl kitchen, there’s never a lack of flavor with these plates.
 Pop in for their award-winning chicken wings and choose from their selection of sauces, including garlic soy, salt & Szechuan pepper, and mother flockin’ hot.

-If you’re thinking about venturing out to Downtown Las Vegas, or even plan on staying at the Downtown Grand, these bars and restaurants are a great place to start.
+If you’re thinking about venturing out to Downtown Las Vegas or even plan on staying at the Downtown Grand, these restaurants are a great place to start your culinary adventures!
 With so many of the best places to eat and drink in Las Vegas located downtown, it’s quickly becoming the most popular destination for many Sin City visitors.
 When you’re done satisfying your appetite, check out more things to do while in Downtown Las Vegas.